GeoWebCache/geowebcache/documentation/en/user/source/services/tms.rst

 TMS is a predecessor to WMTS, defined by OSGeo.
 See http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification

 The patch for this functionality was provided by Mikael Nyberg.
-The paths are of the following form:
+The paths were originally of the form

 ``http://servername/contextpath/service/tms/1.0.0/layername/z/x/y.formatExtension``